- 2.98k views

 - Banks and ATMs are limited in Tortuguero so make sure to carry cash.

-Chepe, as San José is fondly known, is the cradle of art in Costa Rica.
+Costa Rica's capital, San Jose or Chepe as it is fondly known, is the cradle of art.
 The largest city in the country offers a neoclassical appeal in form of historic architectures aficionados will revel in.
+When it comes to fun things to do in Costa Rica in terms of art, culture and history, don't forget to spend a couple of days in San Jose exploring its many museums and art galleries.
 Take a jaunt into colonial mansions, now converted into fine art galleries and boutique hotels.
-Among your best stops: Museo de Oro, Teatro Nacional and Barrio Amón.
+Among your best stops: the pre-Colombian Gold Museum, Teatro Nacional, Jade Museum and Barrio Amón.

 - Location: San José